Skip to Content

 Date/Time: November 2, 2023 from 4:00PM – 8:30PM

-Toyaacan Danza Azteca opens the event at Irvine Barclay Theater with traditional rituals and Ballet Folklorico de UCI welcome guests as they join our celebration in the plaza.
-Guests can participate in the virtual community altar, enjoy a Mariachi concert while visiting the face-painting and sugar skull crafts booths.
-Entertainment will be provided by the Mariachi Divas.
-This event is free and open to the public.
+Irvine Barclay Theater hosts a free celebratory event with traditional rituals by Toyaacan Danza Azteca and Ballet Folklorico de UCI in the plaza.
+Join the virtual community altar, enjoy a Mariachi concert by the Mariachi Divas, and visit the face-painting and sugar skull crafts booths.

 More Events